aureanemoraes/crud-employees/README.md

 ## Database seeding

 **Populate the database with seed data with relationships which includes users, articles, comments, tags, favorites and follows.
-This can help you to quickly start testing the api or couple a frontend and start using it with ready content.**
+This can help you to quickly start testing the  or couple a frontend and start using it with ready content.**

 Open the DatabaseSeeder and set the property values as per your requirement